mvelosop/explore-docker-vscode/README.md

 }
 ```

-Install the [ms-dotnettools](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) VS Code extension to add support for C#.
-Yo can see more details in the [Working with C#](https://code.visualstudio.com/docs/languages/csharp) documentation page.

-Then open the `src/WebApi/Program.cs` file, to get prompted to install the build and debug assets:
+Open the `src/WebApi/Program.cs` file, to get prompted to install the build and debug assets:

 ![](media/install-build-and-debug-assets.png)